Edward MacDowell: Legacy and honors

-After his death, MacDowell was considered as a great, internationally known American composer.
+After his death, MacDowell was considered a great, internationally known American composer.
 In 1940, MacDowell was one of five American composers honored in a series of United States postage stamps.
 The other four composers were Stephen Foster, John Philip Sousa, Victor Herbert, and Ethelbert Nevin.
 However, as the twentieth century progressed, his fame was eclipsed by such American composers as Charles Ives, Aaron Copland, and Roy Harris.
 In 1950s, Gilbert Chase, an American music historian and critic, wrote, "When Edward MacDowell appeared on the scene, many Americans felt that here at last was 'the great American composer' awaited by the nation.
 But MacDowell was not a great composer.
 At his best he was a gifted miniaturist with an individual manner.
 Creatively, he looked toward the past, not toward the future.
-He does not mark the beginning of a new epoch in American music, but the closing of a fading era, the fin de siecle decline of the genteel tradition which had dominated American art since the days of Hopkinson and Hewitt."
-In the 1970s, John Gillespie reaffirmed Chase's opinion by writing that MacDowell's place in time "accounts for his decreasing popularity; he does not belong with the great Romantics, Schumann and Brahms, but neither can be regarded as a precursor of twentieth century music."
+He does not mark the beginning of a new epoch in American music, but the closing of a fading era, the fin de siecle decline of the genteel tradition which had dominated American art since the days of Hopkinson and Hewitt".
+In the 1970s, John Gillespie reaffirmed Chase's opinion by writing that MacDowell's place in time "accounts for his decreasing popularity; he does not belong with the great Romantics, Schumann and Brahms, but neither can be regarded as a precursor of twentieth century music".
 Other critics, such as Virgil Thomson, maintained that MacDowell's legacy would be reconsidered and regain a place proper to its significance in the history of American music.

 As romantic tradition in music never lost its relevance and importance, the twenty-first century brought a reassessment of MacDowell's legacy not only as a talented piano virtuoso and piano composer, but also as one of America's preeminent composers.
 On February 14, 2000, he was inducted into a national Classical Music Hall of Fame.
-MacDowell's two concertos now perceived as the "most important works in the genre by an American composer other than Gershwin."
+MacDowell's two concertos are now perceived as the "most important works in the genre by an American composer other than Gershwin".
 His four sonatas, two orchestral suites and multiple solo piano pieces are performed and recorded.